dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 **Types**: There are two main SEO types: Organic (natural) SEO and Non-organic (paid / artificial) SEO.
 In the former case, you try to increase your organic search results by focusing on factors such as content creation and optimization, keyword research, link building, and meta-tag optimization.
 Whereas via non-organic SEO, you essentially pay for ads such that of Google's pay-per-click (PPC) advertising solution.

 **Comparison**: The main advantages of organic SEO are that you don't have to pay for ads and at the same time you attract *relevant* users, i.e. users that are really trying to search for similar content, product, or services of yours.
-On the other hand, by PPC you can see instant results attracting "ready-to-buy" users, however, it might not be a good long-term strategy move.
+On the other hand, by PPC you can see instant results by attracting "ready-to-buy" users, however, it might not be a good long-term strategy move.

 <br>